pivotal-cf/bookbinder/README.md

     bundle
     rackup

-You should now be able to visit [localhost:9292/my/included-section](http://localhost:9292/my/included-section) and see the section that was brought in.
-The [home page](http://localhost:9292/) currently 404s, because we didn't put anything inside master_middleman/source/.
+After running the script, you can visit your book at [localhost:9292/my/included-section](http://localhost:9292/my/included-section) and see the section that was brought in.
+Browsing to the [home page](http://localhost:9292/) currently returns a 404 because we did not inlcude anything inside the `master_middleman/source/` directory.

 You can skip ahead for [more information on the bind command](#bind-command).